How Does Parentification turn into Hyper-independence?

 Suddenly, existing as the parentified child and the hyper-independent adult no longer feels good.
 It’s making you anxious.
 When you anticipate a mistake, the fear of failure and not doing things perfectly according to what others want causes you terror.
 And the critical voice in your head is getting too loud for you to withstand.
 The role you needed as a child is no longer working for your adult world.
 It’s time to gently heal and find a new way of moving through the world as your connected, adult self.

-Heal Parentification Trauma & Hyper-independence Online in Colchester, Connecticut & VA
+Start Online Therapy in Colchester, Connecticut & VA

 Click the button below to schedule your free 15-minute consultation phone call